 If the heart-shaped like button on the dish card is empty, the customer can press the button to save the dish to the arraylist of favorite dishes.

-'''

-Else the heart-shaped like button on the dish card is filled red, the customer can
+Else the heart-shaped like button on the dish card is filled red, the customer can press the button to remove the dish from the arraylist of favorite dishes.

-'''

-to remove the dish from the arraylist of favorite dishes.